Run Slow To Run Fast: Use The 80/20 Method To Run Faster

 Here are a few ways you can determine your pace for easy runs:

-To help calculate your heart rate zones for low-intensity training, check out our heart rate zone guide.
+To help calculate your heart rate zones for low-intensity aerobic running, keep reading for our heart rate zone guide.